christopheSeeka/dapp-monkey/README.md

 ### Account(s) Configuration

-<b>Main account seed:</b> the seed of the main account that will populate new accounts with waves or custom tokens.
+<b>Main account seed:</b>
+the seed of the main account that will populate new accounts with waves or custom tokens.

+<b>Network:</b>
-Network: ether testnet or stagenet, there is no mainnet since its only a development testing tools
+ether testnet or stagenet, there is no mainnet since its only a development testing tools

-Number of account to generate: the number of account you want create, you can only add account of a same network to existing list, if you want change network you needs to clear the account(s) list first
+<b>Number of account to generate:</b>
+the number of account you want create, you can only add account of a same network to existing list, if you want change network you needs to clear the account(s) list first

+<b>Token ID:</b>
-Token ID: if left empty the main account will send Waves, else it will use this token id and send the associated tokens.
+if left empty the main account will send Waves, else it will use this token id and send the associated tokens.

-Amount to distribute per account: the amount of token/waves you want send to each account of the Account(s) list
+<b>Amount to distribute per account:</b>
+the amount of token/waves you want send to each account of the Account(s) list

-Number of invokation per account: this will multiply the number of calls, for example if you have 20 accounts in the Accounts list and put this field at 2, then i will call 40 invokescript transactions, 2 for each account
+<b>Number of invokation per account:</b>
+this will multiply the number of calls, for example if you have 20 accounts in the Accounts list and put this field at 2, then i will call 40 invokescript transactions, 2 for each account

+<b>Save button:</b>
-Save button: Will save the configuration for following fields: Users, Seed, Asset ID, chain ID and Code
+Will save the configuration for following fields: Users, Seed, Asset ID, chain ID and Code

+<b>Clear button:</b>
-Clear button: will clear the configuration and erase the following fields: Users, Seed, Asset ID, chain ID and Code
+will clear the configuration and erase the following fields: Users, Seed, Asset ID, chain ID and Code

+<b>Run x invokeScript:</b>
-Run x invokeScript: will start the monkey test and initiate the transactions
+will start the monkey test and initiate the transactions

 ### InvokeScript transaction params